Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Introduction

+We extend the primary infection model to a 6-dimensional secondary infection model with heterologous and homologous antibodies based on the above described mechanism.
+To the best of our knowledge, it is the first attempt at modelling the within-host processes during a secondary dengue infection.
+In addition to time delays, our model introduces a correlation factor between the viral serotypes to bring in the effect of relatedness of the different DENV serotypes (due to their antigenic similarities) into the dynamics, which is very important in the context of secondary infection.
+Also the dynamical switch introduced in the model takes care of the influence of homologous antibody concentrations present in the body from the primary infection.
+With these additional parameters, our model accounts for the Antibody Dependent Enhancement of virus as well as the increased antibody counts observed clinically during secondary dengue infection.

-In this paper we present the mathematical models describing primary and secondary dengue infections based on the intracellular mechanisms described above and analyse them mathematically and computationally.
-The paper proceeds by describing the primary model in section ~\ref{sec:1}, its analytical treatment in section ~\ref{sec:2}, secondary infection model in section ~\ref{sec:4} , its numerical analysis in section ~\ref{sec:5} and conclusions in section ~\ref{sec:6}.
+We present the model for primary infection in section \ref{sec:1} and its analytical treatment in section \ref{sec:2}.
+The model for the secondary infection is introduced in section \ref{sec:4} followed by its numerical analysis in section \ref{sec:5}.
+The discussion on our model and concluding remarks are given in the last section.